yaelhm/hyperscanning-toolkit/examples/3hyper_mother_infant/README.md

 Swap the channel `pattern` to `^HbR_CH\d+$` to re-run the same reshaped CSVs against HbR instead of HbO — no need to re-run the adapter.

-## Known gap versus the full study design

-The example input scenario for this dataset asks for two network levels: each participant's intra-brain network and the mother-infant inter-brain network.
-The toolkit as it stands today builds the first two (intra-brain per participant, inter-brain per pair) but has no step that merges them into a third combined hyper-brain graph, and no ROI-aggregation step — node metrics are per-channel only.
-Both would be additive follow-up work on the toolkit itself, not something this adapter can produce on its own.